-With no debt and sufficient cash reserves, Bass is well-positioned to execute its strategy and continue its growth into 2024.
+With no debt and a strong prospective asset base, Bass is well-positioned to execute its strategy and continue its growth into 2025.
+Further detail on the Company's reserves is contained herein.

 Full Year Summary

 (All amounts are in United States dollars unless otherwise stated, Bass share)